 According to the statistics from the 2017-2018 flu season, between 61,000 and 80,00 people (mostly elderly) died of the flu in the United States.
 Worldwide, about 200 million cases of viral community-acquired pneumonia occur every year, with children and the elderly being hit hardest.[ref]

 The elderly are hit hard by the flu and cold viruses due to frailty, an inability to clear mucous well, and a decline in the initial immune response.
 Senescence is the term applied to cells that are no longer functioning and needing to be cleared out of the body.
 Cellular senescence increases in older people, including senescence of immune cells (immunosenescence).
 This is one cause of the decrease in the ability of the immune system to clear out a viral infection quickly.
 “Infection is the primary cause of death in one-third of individuals aged 65 years and over.”[ref]

-Below are some of the genetic variants that research has shown to impact either susceptibility to ARDS or mortality in ARDS.
+Below are some of the genetic variants that research shows impacting either susceptibility to ARDS or mortality in ARDS.
 These variants are linked with ARDS in general studies, not specific to COVID-19.
 Note that there are other genetic variants that influence ARDS (not found in 23andMe or AncestryDNA), so this is only giving you part of the genetic picture.

 VEGFA gene: code for vascular endothelial growth factor, which both increases the permeability of blood vessels (leakiness) but is also important for recovery from ARDS with repair and growth of blood vessels